 You must also submit all the required documents along with your application form, and provide your signature and biometric data to the relevant authorities.

 Receive your Digital Nomad Visa

-Should your application be accepted by the Civil Registry and Migration Department, you will receive your new temporary residence permit within five to seven weeks.
+Should your application be accepted by the Civil Registry and Migration Department, you will receive your new permit within five to seven weeks.
 The Cypriot Nomad Visa will have an initial validity of one year, however, it may be extended for another two years should you decide to renew it.

 Renew your permit

-If you have decided to renew your first temporary residence permit and continue to reside in Cyprus as a digital nomad, you may submit an application for renewal to the Civil Registry and Migration Department in Nicosia one month before your initial permit’s expiration date.
+If you have decided to renew your first permit and continue to reside in Cyprus as a digital nomad, you may submit an application for renewal to the Civil Registry and Migration Department in Nicosia one month before your initial permit’s expiration date.